nagarajankarthik/paip/distributed_training.md

 ## Practical

 The hands-on exercises will involve training the Qwen3-4B model using the [Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge/tree/main) framework.
 The training parameters can be configured using the [qwen3_pretrain_override.yaml](qwen3_pretrain_override.yaml) file.
 The existing set of parameters should be used as a baseline for comparison.
+All training runs in this section should be performed using a single H200 GPU.

 Perform an initial training run without changing any parameters in the [qwen3_pretrain_override.yaml](qwen3_pretrain_override.yaml) file.
 Take note of the following results from the training logs: